ItzikEzra-rh/UnifAI/README.md

 # AI-TC-s-Generator
-The purpose of this project is to create a wrapper, comprising both a graphical user interface (GUI) and backend (BE) application, encapsulated within containers for generation of TC's with  pre-tuned LLM.
+The purpose of this project is to create a wrapper, comprising both a graphical user interface (GUI) and backend (BE) application, encapsulated within containers.
+This wrapper will facilitate an application that utilizes a pre-tuned Large Language Model (LLM) to generate test cases (TCs) for specific projects.
+The goal is to reduce the development time for automation teams by at least 70%.
+Users will input the content of TCs, and the LLM will generate relevant TCs adhering to the conventions of the user's project.